Click here to download a pdf of the Cyberlaw and Online Publishing FAQs.

 Q: Are there different laws for publishing material online instead of in print?

 A: The Supreme Court has been clear that online publishing enjoys the same level of First Amendment protection as print.
 A couple of states — New Jersey, Maine — do prohibit K-12 schools from publishing the names or faces of minors on district websites without parental consent, and some school districts may also have such policies.
-This is one reason why it’s advisable to have a news site hosted on a third-party server, not the school’s.
+When possible, it’s advisable to have a news site hosted on a third-party server, not the school’s.